Swiss finance minister says economy will withstand loss of cap

 "The abolition of the cap will cost jobs, but the sector overcame the franc crisis in 2011 and will also cope with this crisis," he said.

-How much room for manoeuvre the SNB has could depend on what the ECB announces on Thursday when it is expected to launch a government bond-buying programme to revive the economy and combat deflation.
+How much room for maneuver the SNB has could depend on what the ECB announces on Thursday when it is expected to launch a government bond-buying program to revive the economy and combat deflation.

 If the ECB exceeds market expectations, investors may pile into the safe-haven franc putting the SNB under more pressure to act.